-NIH also has convened the COVID-19 Treatment Guidelines Panel, comprised of representatives of NIH and five other federal agencies along with representatives of eight professional organizations, academic experts, and treating physicians including providers from high incidence areas.
+NIH also has convened the COVID-19 Treatment Guidelines Panel, comprised of representatives of NIH and five other federal agencies along with representatives of eight professional organizations, academic experts, and treating physicians including providers from high COVID-19 incidence areas.
 On April 21, 2020, the panel issued the first release of COVID-19 treatment guidelines for clinicians.
 The guidelines provide recommendations regarding specific treatments currently available and address considerations for special populations, including pregnant women and children.
-The guidelines will be updated regularly as new credible information emerges.
+On May 12, 2020, in response to the preliminary analysis of ACTT-1, the Panel updated these treatment guidelines to recommend remdesivir for the treatment of COVID-19 in hospitalized patients with severe disease requiring supplemental oxygen, mechanical ventilation, or extracorporeal membrane oxygenation.
+The guidelines are updated regularly as new evidence-based information emerges.